 Stephanie, a 24-year-old living in New York City, went over to a friend’s apartment one recent night for a laid-back night of watching Master of None on Netflix.
 When she got there, the friend offered her some wine, and they spent a few hours catching up.

 But on her way out the door, Stephanie was surprised to see a notification on her phone from the digital wallet app Venmo.
 Her friend had just requested a payment of $6 for the wine they had shared.

 “I couldn’t believe she was charging me for the glass of wine she poured me herself,” Stephanie said.
 “This friend has always been really intense about money, but Venmo is definitely giving some people an easier outlet for that kind of behavior.”

 Venmo, which launched in 2012 and has since been acquired by PayPal, connects directly to users’ bank accounts, allowing them to immediately pay others or request money from them.
 Exploding further in popularity in the past year, the name itself has become a verb—among those under age 30 or so, “Venmo me” is a common request.

-“If I buy somebody’s beer I just hope the next time that person will buy my beer–I don’t want to invoice my friends for every experience that we share.”
 Along with other money-sending services like Chase QuickPay and Square Cash, the app has become a welcome solution for common dilemmas like splitting utilities with roommates, dividing cab fares with friends, and sharing the costs of a group brunch.
 However, some young people are finding that the app’s convenience–and the faceless nature of requests–have emboldened the tight-fisted among us to nickel and dime close friends without confrontation.

 Kristen Chiucarello, a 28-year-old nanny in New York, says she has actively refused to download Venmo, despite pressure from her friends, in order to avoid such uncomfortable situations.